SupunS/ballerina-perf-tests/README.md

 java -jar target/bin/tests.jar
 ```

-The results will be printed in the console, as also will write to a csv file `results.csv`
+The results will be printed in the console, and will also be available in csv format (`results.csv`)